fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/README.md

 ---

-**Feilong Zai Tian 飛龍在天**

-Xiang Long Shiba Zhang (降龍十八掌):
+### Xiang Long Shiba Zhang (降龍十八掌)

+1. **Kanglong You Hui (亢龍有悔)**
+   "Naga di langit merasa menyesal", atau "Naga sombong merasa menyesal".
+Karena 'Naga' adalah simbol kaisar atau pajabat tinggi, terutama sekali jika dihubungkan dengan 'Kang', yang bisa berarti 'arogan', 'tinggi' atau terlalu percaya diri, berlebihan — 'menyesal' di sini apa yang akan dilakukannya?

+2. **Feilong Zai Tian 飛龍在天**
    The famous and fearsomely powerful martial art of the Beggars Clan.
 It was created by the book, I Ching.
 The second stroke in the 18 Dragon-Subduing Palms (飛龍在天) is based on the Chinese adage that a dragon in the sky will be able to spot men of greatness below it.
 This suggests that the dragon, from its elevated position, will have an overview on the affairs of the world hence being able to keep track of mortal ongoing and spot men of great deeds and virtue.

+3. **Jianlong Zai Tian 見龍在田**:
+   Here the effects of the light-giving power begin to manifest themselves.
+In terms of human affairs, this means that the great man makes his appearance in his chosen field of activity.
+As yet he has no commanding position but is still with his peers.
+However, what distinguishes him form the others is his seriousness of purpose, his unqualified reliability, and the influence he exerts on his environment with out conscious effort.
+Such a man is destined to gain great influence and to set the world in order.
+Therefore it is favorable to see him.

+   "Di sinilah pengaruh kekuatan pemberi cahaya mulai terwujud.
+Dalam konteks urusan manusia, ini berarti bahwa orang hebat itu muncul di bidang kegiatan yang dipilihnya.
+Sampai saat ini ia belum memiliki posisi komando tetapi masih bersama dengan rekan-rekannya.
+Namun, yang membedakannya dari yang lain adalah keseriusannya dalam tujuan, keandalannya yang tak terbatas, dan pengaruh yang ia berikan pada lingkungannya tanpa usaha yang sadar.
+Orang seperti itu ditakdirkan untuk mendapatkan pengaruh besar dan mengatur dunia.
+Oleh karena itu, sangatlah baik untuk melihatnya."

+---

+1. Yang Rui (楊睿):
+   Rui (睿): Means "wise," "perceptive," or "astute."
+It suggests intelligence, foresight, and a keen understanding

+2. Yang Jun (楊俊):
+   Jun (俊): Means "handsome," "talented," "outstanding," or "heroic."
+It implies exceptional ability and admirable qualities.

+---

+*With Ki Son-yeo now gaining deeper insights into the philosophical and political meanings of the Xianglong Shi Ba Zhang stances, how will this knowledge begin to shape her perception of her own future, particularly regarding her impending marriage and potential role in the Goryeo court?*

+1. Ki Son-yeo's future is yet to come, it will be shaped gradually in the nexts encounters.
+2. She never like the marriage idea from the very start.
+3. Her role in the Goryeo court will be defined much later, when she becomes influential Concubine/Empress of Toghon Temur.

+In the next section, we will oncover a secret story that never been touched deeply by Jin Yong, at least he just mentioned it like a fairy tale.
+We will *demistify* exactly one character in Yitian Tulong Ji, who seems to be more or less like a divine 'goddess' — the Yellow-Robed Maiden, through a simple, ralatable and believable background.

+When Yang Guo kill Mongke Khan, followed by the meeting in Huashan, it can be safely assumed to be somewhere near 1260 or 1261, when Yang Guo himself was already around 36-38, and what about Xiao Longnu?
+She was, logically, over 40!
+Then, they dissappear without a trace!
+That's logical!
+They want to build their own family, unlike Guo Jing's family, who already established, Yang Guo and Xiao Longnu's private life has just started!

+We will say that both of them, with Xiao Longnu already over 40, still managed to leave two sons.
+Each born in 1263 and 1265.
+Then it can be said — if both married at young age (20s) — in around 1284 - 1290, they already have children, with surnames 'Yang', continuing Yang Guo's decendants.
+It will then becoming relatable to the presence of the Yellow-Robed Maiden, who, in this case, was about 5 years older than Zhang Wuji!
+She supposed to be born at around 1325-1327.
+Would be reasonable if her father was one of Yang Guo's grandchildren, with a surname "Yang'!
+Thus, she herself was Yang Guo's great granddaughter!

+In our current narrative, **Yang Dao** is the one with 'Yang' family name!

+---

+**Highlight in 1325:**

+- Bronze "thousand-ball thunder-cannons" on four wheeled carriages appear in the Yuan dynasty.

+---